cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ```
 Note that you can use the `not` matcher to negate a matcher that it calls.

 The `expect` function contains a number of matcher functions that check on function calls (like `expect(foo).toBeCalled()`).
 To get them to work, you need to mock the functions.
-The `jest-mock` library was incorporated into the `fresh-testing-library` `expect.ts` module in v0.11.0 as the `fn` function.
+The `jest-mock` library's `fn` function was incorporated into the `expect.ts` module in v0.11.0.
 You can also use `fn` to mock return values.
 Here's a simple example how that works:

 ```ts
   import { expect, fn } from "https://deno.land/x/fresh_testing_library/expect.ts";